 With the growing popularity of HDHP/HSA accounts for employers and employees many people are facing this question.
 Employers like and encourage employees towards these plans because they generally face a lower overall cost for providing employee coverage.
 While employees, especially the healthy ones like HDHP because it allows them to minimize their monthly premiums – 20 to 80% of traditional PPO plans in a lot of cases.
 So if you or your family expect low to minimal health care or medical expenses in the coming year then a HDHP with HSA is by far the best option for you.
 If you do have medical issues and expect many doctor visits then a PPO plan may be better.
 The best thing is to compare the two options on a spreadsheet and do the math on figuring which is the best one for you and your family.

-Even with the upcoming changes, Health Savings Accounts provide a great way for individuals and families to pay medical expenses that are otherwise not covered.
+Health Savings Accounts provide a great way for individuals and families to pay medical expenses that are otherwise not covered.
 These expenses could include costs for preventive and wellness related programs that could potentially save you from future illnesses and other health related issues.